osmandapp/web/main/docs/user/search/search-poi.md

 - *Category Selection.* You select the POI category you are interested in, such as restaurants, hotels, stores, and others, from a suggested list of categories.
 - *Characteristic Filters.* After selecting a POI category, the application shows additional characteristics that can be used to refine the search.
 For example, for the Restaurants category, you can select filters such as cuisine type (Italian, Chinese, etc.), price range, rating, and parking availability.
 - *Applying Filters.* You select the required values in the filters, and then the application applies these filters to the search results to show only those properties that match the specified characteristics.
 - *Displaying results.* After applying filters, the application displays a list of POIs matching the category and characteristics set.
-The results are presented as a list with some information about each POI.
+The results are presented as a list with brief information about each POI.

 Benefits: